krebernisak/alien-invasion/README.md

   -entropy int
         random number used as entropy seed
   -intel string
-        a file used to identify aliens
+        a file used to identify aliens (default "./test/aliens.txt") -iterations int
-  -iterations int
         number of iterations (default 10000) -simulation string